 Understanding frontier market end consumer demand to drive marketing plans and product design for technology adoption .

 Services: opportunity analysis, user experience, business climate advisory, market introduction.

 - Market-entry strategies.
-Country-level strategies generally drive technology expansion.
-Services: telecommunications and mobile services market assessments, payment mapping, and market segmentation.
+Country-level strategies generally drive technology expansion focused on mobile services market assessments, payment mapping and segmentation.

 80-90 percent of the world’s poor earn their livelihoods from agriculture, which is why we focus on improving the dynamics of these markets.